 - September: Make an appointment with your faculty advisor to set up your program of research for fall semester.

 - October, November: Conduct your research, meeting regularly with your advisor.
 At Advanced Registration, register for ARTH 398 for Spring Semester.

-- December: Present your topic at the annual Honors Thesis Colloquium, the autumn event that convenes all seniors writing theses, their advisors, and other faculty and students.
-Details of this event will be announced in advance by the undergraduate chair.
+- December: Present your topic at the annual Honors Thesis Colloquium, the autumn event that convenes all seniors writing theses, their advisors, faculty, and students.
+Details of this event will be announced in advance by the Undergraduate Chair.

 - January, February: Continue with research and begin writing.
 By the end of February, you should submit a rough draft to your advisor.

-- March: Submit two final copies (one to your advisor and one to the Undergraduate Chair).
+- March: Submit two final copies to the Undergraduate Chair.